kaislehill/2018-climate-module-brianhtruong/assignment/climate.md

 ![](climate_files/figure-markdown_github/unnamed-chunk-3-1.png)

 Which months are the CO2 values at the maximum?
 Minimum?
 Why is this?
+C02 values are at the maximum at the end of winter/start of summer (around May).
+C02 values are at the minimum at the end of summer/start of winter (around September).
+This trend is due to the periodicity of photosynthesis of plants.

 What rolling average is used in computing the "trend" line?
 How does the trend depend on the rolling average?
+The rolling average used is monthly averages of C02 concentations in ppm.
+The trend depends on the rolling average because they are used to plot the y values.

 ------------------------------------------------------------------------